evykassirer/notes/cs341/341notes.md

 - directed acyclic graph (DAG) contains no directed cycle
 - a directed cycle is when we have x1->x2->...->xn->x1
- - x1->x2<-x3->x1 is not directed because the direction of x3->x2 is the opposite eway
+ - x1->x2<-x3->x1 is not directed because the direction of x3->x2 is the opposite way
-- a direted graph has topological ordering, or topological sort, if there is a linear ordering < of all the vertices such that u <v whenever uv is an edge
+- a directed graph has topological ordering, or topological sort, if there is a linear ordering of all the vertices such that u < v whenever uv is an edge

-** exmaple on the board, I took a picture, TODO(add to notes)**
+** example on the board, I took a picture, TODO(add to notes)**

 Lemma: Every DAG has a vertex of indegree (edges coming in) 0